Crainh2o/Lets-Brunch-ATL-/README.md

 # Lets-Brunch-ATL-

-This is the front end of my project Lets-Brunch-Atl-API-.
+This is the front end of my project Lets-Brunch-Atl-.
 My project is about my top three brunch restaurants in Atlanta.
 Brunch is right after breakfast but before lunch.
 That's how you have Brunch.
 With me being a wife and mom of two, brunch is great way for me to hang out with my friends and be home before the afternoon.

 # Tools and Technologies